carbon-design-system/carbon-platform/docs/packages-micromanage-cli.md

 ### Re-Deploying Manually

-The deploy script can be run manually from a local clone of the repo.
-Please note there must be an existing application deployed on IBM cloud in order to enable automatic deployments on a service.
+Thought it is typically not needed, the deploy command can be run manually from a local clone of the repo.
+Please note that there must be an existing application deployed on IBM cloud in order to enable automatic deployments of a service and that you must have the values for the environment variables specified below in order to perform a service deploy.

 1. Checkout to the desired deploy environment branch